Learn more about my lab's research!

 About My Lab's Research

-I am the Director of United States Fish and Wildlife Service's Southeast Conservation Genetics Lab.
+I am the Director of United States Fish and Wildlife Service's

-We're located in the School of Fisheries, Aquaculture, and Aquatic Sciences at Auburn University.
+Our lab and offices are located in the School of Fisheries, Aquaculture, and Aquatic Sciences at Auburn University.

 • Freshwater Mollusks